-A. Answer the following questions in 40-50 words each.
+- A. Read the extracts given below and answer the questions that follow. - 1. a.
+The fog is given feline attributes in the poem where its arrival is compared to the quietness of a cat with its padded, noiseless feet.
+When the fog hovers over the harbour and the city, it is compared to a cat sitting briefly on its haunches. - b. iv. - c.
+The poem does discuss the presence of fog at a waterfront since there is a clear reference to the harbour in the poem.
+The poem describes the fog overlooking the harbour as well as the city. - d. picturesque/scenic

-1. Explain the metaphor that the poet uses to describe the fog.
+- 1. Explain the metaphor that the poet uses to describe the fog. - Ans.

-Ans.
 The metaphor that the poet uses to describe the fog is that of a cat.
 The fog is pictured as a cat that comes in quietly.
 It hangs over the city and the harbour like a cat sits, looking silently and watchfully.
-And just like a cat gets up and walks away, the fog too lifts and drifts away.

-2. Which characteristics of a cat has the poet captured in his metaphorical poem, 'Fog?'
+And just like a cat gets up and walks away, the fog too lifts and drifts away. - 2.
+Which characteristics of a cat has the poet captured in his metaphorical poem, 'Fog?' - Ans.

-Ans.
 The poet has referred to the silent way a cat moves on its padded feet.
 Its quality of stillness is seen in how it sits calmly on its haunches looking around at its surroundings.
-Then, once its curiosity has been satiated, it moves on as silently as it came.

-3. What changes do you think come into the surroundings with the arrival of the fog?
+Then, once its curiosity has been satiated, it moves on as silently as it came. - 3.
+What changes do you think come into the surroundings with the arrival of the fog? - Ans.

-Ans.
 On a winter morning, the harbour and the city must be stirring to the hustle-bustle of the coming day.
 But with the fog slowly creeping in, everything must be getting shrouded in a white blanket and noises getting diffused.
 Slowly, everything would be quiet and gloomy.

-B. Answer the following question in 100-120 words.

-6 marks

-1. If you were to compare the fog to another animal, which animal would you choose?
-Give reasons to support your answer.
+- C. Answer the following question in 100-120 words. - 1.
+If you were to compare the fog to another animal, which animal would you choose?
+Give reasons to support your answer. - Ans.

-Ans.
 The fog can be compared to a moth.
 A moth has soft, feathery wings which covers the place it sits on.
 The moth sits for a long time at a place, undisturbed and unmoving.
 The fog too hangs unmoving over a place.
 It seems to be watching the place quietly for a long time before lifting up and drifting away.
 The moth too seems to be pondering over something, thinking something deeply.
 And then, without any forewarning, it suddenly flutters off.